Field guide to the EU Pay Transparency Directive

 When we have every intent to be fair and just in our employment policies and practices, why has this inequity stagnated for so long?

-• Reason one: the gender pay gap is an example of systemic inequality, meaning it’s so pervasive that it can be difficult to see, while the historic foundation it’s built on makes it impossible to uproot on a piecemeal basis.
+• Reason one: The gender pay gap is an example of systemic inequality, meaning it’s so pervasive that it can be difficult to see, while the historic foundation it’s built on makes it impossible to uproot on a piecemeal basis.

-• Reason two: parenting and other caretaking responsibilities are primarily shouldered by women, leading to income-draining career gaps and lower-paid part-time positions that also progress more slowly.
+• Reason two: Parenting and other caretaking responsibilities are primarily shouldered by women, leading to income-draining career gaps and lower-paid part-time positions that also progress more slowly.

-• Reason three: education, social work and health – lower-earning sectors that generate enormous societal benefits – rely heavily on women’s work (76%, according to Eurostat data).
+• Reason three: Education, social work and health – lower-earning sectors that generate enormous societal benefits – rely heavily on women’s work (76%, according to Eurostat data).

 Addressing these systemic issues requires a structural solution.
 That’s where the EU Pay Transparency Directive comes into play.

-Laying the groundwork
+Laying the Groundwork

 What’s pay equity going to take?